David Eberhardt: Early life

 His father, Charles R. Eberhardt, S.T.M., Ph.D., was an Episcopal minister, as well as chair of the Department of Philosophy at Towson State University, and earlier a professor at Davidson College.
 His mother was one of the first teachers at the St. James Academy, part of the St. James Church (Monkton, Maryland).
 His father was author of the book The Bible in the Making of Ministers.
 He took after his mother, who was born a Mack (Scottish), and thus Mack was his middle name.
 The Macks landed in Lyme Connecticut in 1717 and went up the Connecticut River valley, some fighting in the revolutionary war.
 A book published in 1911 details a history of American Macks, "a stubborn lot," the preface says.
 Her father Silas Mack was an immigration judge in Monterey, California.
 On his mother's side Eberhardt is related to Joseph Smith, prophet-founder of the Church of Jesus Christ of Latter-Day Saints.
 Eberhardt is a graduate of Northfield Mount Hermon School (1958), and Oberlin College (1962).
 He played varsity lacrosse at both schools.

 Although he grew up Episcopalian on what he called "the hard pews of the church," he does not practice it in adulthood, saying he comes closest spiritually to Zen and Sufism, and the Catholic Worker Movement.

 His influences include the hymn Once to Every Man and Nation, based on a James Russell Lowell poem.
 He is also influenced by the Anglican processional hymn For All the Saints by Walsham How, making it the title of one of his books.
 He additionally cites the unofficial national anthem of England, "Jerusalem" (And did those feet in ancient time), a choral song by Sir Hubert Parry.

 Peace activism

 He taught for several years at the Boys' Latin School of Maryland in Baltimore, then began a life of activism, first in the civil rights movement with Baltimore's renowned civil rights leader Walter P. Carter as a mentor.
-With CORE, the Congress of Racial Equality, he authored The Soul Book, with photographs by Carl X. Eberhardt began in the peace movement in 1964, and was a draft counselor for the American Friends Service Committee (AFSC).
+With CORE, the Congress of Racial Equality, he created a publication, with photographs by Carl X, called The Soul Book.
+Eberhardt began in the peace movement in 1964, and was a draft counselor for the American Friends Service Committee (AFSC).
 Father Philip Berrigan became Eberhardt's mentor as they engaged in more and more assertive actions against the Vietnam War.
 Father Berrigan celebrated Eberhardt's marriage to Louise Yolton on October 16, 1967, the night before the actions of The Baltimore Four.